-The first time I married was in 1965.
+The first time I married was many years ago.
 We were both too young.
 The marriage lasted ten years, and gave us two beautiful children, but ultimately we divorced.
 In my 40s, I married a second time to Dempsey, who is black.
 This time I was ready, as was he, and we have been blessed with a rich and happy life.
-Sometimes I think about the fact that in 1965, I could not have legally wed Dempsey.
+Sometimes I think about the fact that at the time of my first marriage, I could not have legally wed Dempsey.
 We were able to marry when we did because of Mildred and Richard Loving.

 The Lovings married in Virginia, illegally, and they fought for years for the right to have their union recognized in their home state.
 Fifty years ago today, on June 12, 1967, the Supreme Court ruled in their favor in Loving v.
 Virginia.